hyperledger/aries-rfcs/features/0434-outofband/README.md

 outofband_message = b64urlencode(<outofbandMessage>)
 ```

-During encoding, whitespace from the json string should be eliminated to keep the resulting invitation string as short as possible.
+During encoding, whitespace from the json string should be eliminated to keep the resulting out of band message string as short as possible.

 #### Example Out of Band Message Encoding